-Throughout the strategic planning process, HCP administered a multi-faceted approach to gain a deeper understanding of the industry and sentiments from those working at PCED.
-This process provided the necessary platform for all voices to be heard within the organization, allowing for a more open discussion to be had on crucial topics and critical issues regarding PCED and their primary objectives.
+Throughout the strategic planning process, HCP administered a multi-faceted approach to understand the industry and sentiments from those working at PCED.
+This process provided the necessary platform for all voices to be heard within the organization, allowing for a more open discussion on crucial topics and critical issues regarding PCED and their primary objectives.
 Results from this strategic planning study established a set of fundamental guidelines and recommendations to expand the organization’s effectiveness in tackling pressing issues that Pinellas County faces today.

 Of the current challenges to economic development in Pinellas County, the lack of available vacant land is among the most serious.
-Pinellas County is the first county in the state of Florida to have reached buildout, quantified by the shortage of any large tracts of uniform on which to build.
-To combat the lack of available resources, PCED must begin refocusing efforts toward the redevelopment of brownfield and greyfield sites while also reflecting this change within the internal structure and priorities of the organization itself.
+Pinellas County is the first county in Florida to have reached buildout, quantified by the shortage of any large tracts of uniform on which to build.
+To combat the lack of available resources, PCED must begin refocusing efforts toward the redevelopment of brownfield and greyfield sites while reflecting this change within the organization’s internal structure and priorities.

 After completing the strategic planning project for PCED, an in-depth report was created to outline the current conditions with which PCED operates, detail HCP’s findings, provide comprehensive recommendations, and propose new key performance indicators for the organization.